Maryam Nawaz provincial government: Major initiatives

 Under the ministry, the Punjab Dhee Rani Programme was launched, which aims to help underprivileged families, with marriage financial aid and bridal gifts.
 She has also introduced the CM Punjab Free Solar Panel Scheme to provide free solar panels to households, helping them reduce electricity costs.
 Furthermore, the CM Maryam Nawaz Laptop Scheme 2025 is set to distribute 50,000 laptops to students, helping them access technology for their studies.
 In the field of sports, she has supported the Khelta Punjab Games 2025, which encourages youth participation in sports, with winners receiving E-bikes.
 Additionally, her government is constructing a school for children with autism, which is a step toward inclusive education.
 On 9 February 2025, She inaugurated the 2025 National Horse and Cattle show.
 The event is designed as a family festival featuring culture, literature, and Punjab's vibrant traditions.
-According to MaryamAurangzeb, 80 local and 14 national teams will participate, making it a grand national celebration.
+According to Maryam Aurangzeb, 80 local and 14 national teams will participate, making it a grand national celebration.

 On 15 February 2025, Maryam Nawaz Sharif, inaugurated the Green Agri Mall and Service Company in the Cholistan Desert as part of the Green Pakistan Initiative, launched in collaboration with the Pakistan Army.
 The initiative, introduced in 2023, aims to convert uncultivated government lands into productive agricultural fields to enhance food security and promote sustainable farming practices.
 The inauguration ceremony was attended by General Syed Asim Munir, Chief of Army Staff, along with other government officials and local farmers.
 The facility aims to provides high-quality seeds, fertilizers, pesticides, and rental services for modern farming machinery, including drones, at controlled rates.
 It also includes a 5,000-acre Smart Agri Farm and an Agricultural Research and Facilitation Centre to offer technical support and advanced agricultural solutions.
 These developments aim to revolutionize agriculture in the region, ensuring food security and improving farmers' livelihoods in 2025 and beyond.

-Punjab Chief Minister Maryam Nawaz Sharif has given formal approval for the launch of ‘Air Punjab’, the province's first-ever airline project, marking a major milestone in Punjab's transport and aviation ambitions.
+In April 2025, Punjab Chief Minister Maryam Nawaz Sharif had given formal approval for the launch of Air Punjab, the province's first-ever airline project, marking a major milestone in Punjab's transport and aviation ambitions.